rpgreview/papersandpaychecks/cow-orkers.md

 That was three years ago.
 Since then, Charles the Tall's behavior has not changed, although his shoulders are more slumped, and he visits the Little Adventurer's Room more regularly.

+Niles Lath O'Tep
+He's a groundskeeper from Connacht.
+Lives with his mum and a Glen of Imaal Terrier

+Chiron, Greek hero and doctor, Centaur of Disease Control, advocate of herd immunity.

 ## 3.3 The Telstra Switch